 Electronic Data Capture

-Electronic Data Capture (EDC) is a computerized system designed for the collection of clinical data in electronic format and mainly use in clinical trials.
+Electronic Data Capture (EDC) is a computerized system designed to collect clinical data in electronic format.
 EDC replaces the traditional paper-based data collection method to streamline data collection and expedite the time to market for drugs and medical devices.

 The EDC system provides

 - A GUI (graphical user interface) component for data entry.

 - Helps as a reporting tool for collected data analysis.

 - Can increase data accuracy and decrease the time to collect data for studies of drug and medical devices.